 Filters are created from different materials, with single-use fiberglass filters being the most common.
 Polyester and pleated filters trap more dust but may decrease your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might want to use a HEPA filter, keep in mind that's like putting a MERV 16 filter in your HVAC unit.
 It’s highly unlikely your system was designed to handle that level of resistance.
-If you’re worried about indoor air quality in Voorhees, think about installing a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This product works in tandem with your comfort system.